erjosito/azure-networking-lab/README.md

 Output omitted
 </pre>

-**Step 4.** We want to verify that Vnet3 has connectivity to our other spoke Vnets (Vnet1 and Vnet2).
+**Step 3.** We want to configure connectivity from Vnet3 to our other spoke Vnets (Vnet1 and Vnet2).
 Add another default route for Vnet1Subnet1 pointing to the internal load balancer's VIP in Vnet3Subnet1, and the reciprocal route in the custom routing table for Vnet1Subnet1, and verify that you have SSH connectivity between the VM in Vnet1 and the VM in Vnet3.

 <pre lang="">
 <b>az network route-table route create --address-prefix 10.1.1.0/24 --next-hop-ip-address 10.4.2.100 --next-hop-type VirtualAppliance --route-table-name vnet3-subnet1 -n vnet1subnet1</b>